Guillermo Cuellar - Host Potter

 Minsoo Yuh was born and raised in Seoul, Korea.
 She earned her BFA and MFA in ceramics from Hongik University.
 After completing her education, Minsoo relocated to the United States and has since been working with clay.
 Currently based in Athens, GA, Minsoo thrives as a full-time studio potter while teaching workshops and classes.
 She presents her work through gallery exhibitions and pottery tours nationwide while also actively participating in various art residencies.

-Her work is a reflection of her journey of self-examination and personal growth, exploring the depth of humanity, nature, and life through the inspiration derived from the intrinsic quality of clay and nature's elements.
+My work is a reflection of my journey of self-examination and personal growth, exploring the depth of humanity, nature, and life through the inspiration derived from the intrinsic quality of clay and nature's elements.”

 minsooyuh@gmail.com